hubmapconsortium/ingest-validation-tools/README-validate_submission.py.md

                               [--output {as_browser,as_html_doc,as_html_fragment,as_md,as_text,as_text_list,as_yaml}]
                               [--add_notes]

-Validate a HuBMAP submission, both the metadata TSVs, and the datasets, either local or remote, or a combination of the two.
+Validates a HuBMAP submission, both the metadata TSVs and the datasets.

 optional arguments:
   -h, --help            show this help message and exit --local_directory PATH
-                        Local directory to validate --tsv_paths PATH [PATH ...]
+                        Local directory to validate --optional_fields FIELD [FIELD ...]
-                        Paths of metadata.tsv files.
-  --optional_fields FIELD [FIELD ...]
                         The listed fields will be treated as optional.
 (But if they are supplied in the TSV, they will be validated.)